 Become an HRC Global Fellow

-The Global Engagement Program partners with Atlas Corps, an organization that facilitates fellowships for international nonprofit leaders, to identify outstanding and developing nonprofit leaders from around the world.
-All applicants for the Global Engagement Fellowship must apply through Atlas Corps and can then identify the Human Rights Campaign as their preferred partner organization.
+HRC Global partners with Atlas Corps, an organization that facilitates fellowships for international nonprofit leaders, on our Global Fellows project.
+Together, we identify outstanding established and emerging LGBT leaders from around the world, and bring two of those leaders each year to Washington, D.C. to work alongside HRC staff as HRC Global Fellows.
+All applicants for the HRC Global Fellowship must apply through Atlas Corps and can then identify the Human Rights Campaign as their preferred partner organization.
 Learn more about Atlas Corps here.

-To be eligible for the Atlas Corps, applicants must have 2 or more years of relevant experience in the nonprofit/NGO/social sector, a Bachelor’s degree or equivalent, English proficiency (oral, writing, reading), be 35 years or younger at the start of the Fellowship, be international applicants (U.S. citizens are not eligible for a Fellowship with Atlas Corps and HRC), and must commit to return to their home country after the Global Fellowship has ended.
+To be eligible for the Atlas Corps, applicants must have two or more years of relevant experience in the nonprofit/NGO/social sector, a Bachelor’s degree or equivalent, English proficiency (oral, writing, reading), be 35 years or younger at the start of the Fellowship, be an international applicant (U.S. citizens are not eligible for a Fellowship with Atlas Corps and HRC), and must commit to return to their home country after the Global Fellowship has ended.

 Interested candidates should visit www.atlascorps.org and read more about the necessary qualifications and materials for successful applications.
-Questions regarding the application process should be directed to firstname.lastname@example.org.
-All materials are submitted online through the Atlas Corps, and possible candidates for the Global Fellowship will be contacted by HRC Global staff.
+Questions regarding the application process should be directed to email@example.com.
+Questions about HRC Global's fellowship program should be directed here.
+All materials are submitted online through the Atlas Corps.
+Possible candidates for the Global Fellowship will be contacted by HRC Global staff.

-Global Fellows commit to 12 months at HRC (with the possibility of a 6 month extension) with the Global Engagement Program.
-Fellows are allotted a living stipend through Atlas Corps that covers expenses for rent and utilities, transportation, and food.
-More information is available at the Atlas Corps FAQ.
+Global Fellows commit to 12 months (with the possibility of a six month extension) at HRC.
+Fellows are allotted a living stipend through Atlas Corps that covers expenses for rent, utilities, transportation and food.
+More information is available on the Atlas Corps FAQ page.

-From the Atlas Corps website: “The application process is a four-month cycle that repeats itself.
-You may apply at any time and be considered, but we encourage you to spend some time on your application, including having it be reviewed by a peer, and then submit it as early as possible and not wait for any deadlines.”
-For deadline and application information, visit the Atlas Corps website.
+"The application process is a four-month cycle that repeats itself.
+You may apply at any time and be considered, but we encourage you to spend some time on your application, including having it be reviewed by a peer, and then submit it as early as possible and not wait for any deadlines." - Courtesy of the Atlas Corps website

 Jane has more than five years’ experience in the nonprofit sector.
 She holds a Bachelor of Science Degree in Communications and Public Relations from the Moi University, Kenya.
 Before joining HRC as a Global Fellow, Jane was the Programs and Communications Officer at KELEGA Youth Empowerment and Education (Gay Kenya Trust).
 Her main responsibilities included fundraising and building partnerships with allies committed to the cause for equality for sexual minority persons in Kenya.
 She has been involved in lesbian, gay and bisexual (LGB) organizing efforts since 2006.
 Previously, Jane worked at the America Association of Blood Banks, Kenya, and at the Kenya Chapter of the Africa Society for Blood Transfusion.
 Through these experiences, she has developed strong project management and coordination skills, with particular interest in human rights.
 Jane enjoys photography, a skill she has incorporated into her advocacy work.